GregRos/packe/README.md

     02.install.bash
 ```

-And you run the selector `root/1/setup`.
-Spack will execute the prerun files in the following order:
+And you run the selector `root/1/setup`. packe will execute the prerun files in the following order:

 ```
-root/spack.pre.bash
+root/packe.pre.bash
-root/1.first/spack.pre.bash
+root/1.first/packe.pre.bash
 ```

 The script won't be executed if either of those files exits with a non-zero status.